 Ein Bokek is a good two-hour drive from Tel Aviv.
 Click here to check prices for rental cars in Israel!
 Basically, a few days at the Dead Sea are more than enough.
 However, there are also many tour companies that offer day tours from Tel Aviv or Jerusalem to the Dead Sea, which is also a good alternative.

 Often tours are offered in connection with the Masada fortress.
-Read also my article Why you should definitely see the sunrise in Masada
+Read also my article Sunrise in Masada

 For more on Tel Aviv and Jerusalem, check out these posts: